-- A. The provisions of § 116-83 shall not apply to the erection, alteration or use of any farm structure, other than a dwelling or development, within a special flood hazard area depicted on the FIRM or to the use of land for agricultural purposes in any district where such structures and uses are permitted.
-It is not the intent of this chapter to impose any requirements or limitations on farm structures except that they shall be constructed in accordance with good trade practices, shall comply with all applicable health and safety laws and regulations and shall be located at least the distances specified in this chapter from any highway or property line. - B. Zoning verification permits. - (1) The Town of Aurora Superintendent of Building is delegated with the authority to issue zoning verification permits under the circumstances in § 280-a of the Town Law, and recognizing the exemption cited in the Building Code of New York State (BCNYS) Section 101.2, Scope, Exception 2: "Agricultural buildings including barns, shed, poultry houses and other buildings and equipment on the premises used directly and solely for agricultural purposes."
-New York State Department of State Code Division has deemed the issuance of a zoning permit allowable "to insure that the construction of agricultural buildings meets local zoning laws and to alert the Assessor." - (2) Any agricultural proposal which requires a Town of Aurora agriculture zoning verification permit must first be reviewed by the Town of Aurora Superintendent of Building to determine whether the proposal violates any provision(s) of the Town of Aurora Zoning Law.
-This officer's determination is based upon information submitted on a Building Department supplied application/form by the applicant.
+- B. Zoning verification permits. - (1) The Town of Aurora Code Enforcement Officer is delegated with the authority to issue zoning verification permits under the circumstances in § 280-a of the Town Law, and recognizing the exemption cited in the Building Code of New York State (BCNYS), Section 101.2, Scope, Exception 2: "Agricultural buildings, including barns, shed, poultry houses and other buildings and equipment on the premises, used directly and solely for agricultural purposes."
+New York State Department of State Code Division has deemed the issuance of a zoning permit allowable "to insure that the construction of agricultural buildings meets local zoning laws and to alert the Assessor."
+Do not find this verbiage - (2) Any agricultural proposal which requires a Town of Aurora agriculture zoning verification permit must first be reviewed by the Town of Aurora Code Enforcement Officer to determine whether the proposal violates any provision(s) of the Town of Aurora Zoning Law.
+This officer's determination is based upon information submitted on a Building Department-supplied application/form by the applicant.
 Such determination is subject to review and change if the project is modified at a subsequent date.
-The Superintendent of Building reserves the right to request further information if it is deemed necessary.
-A disapproval of the application by the Building Department Officer means the project, as designed, cannot proceed for the reasons provided.
-If the applicant disagrees with the Zoning Officer's determination, the applicant may appeal to the Town of Aurora Zoning Board of Appeals. - (3) All zoning verification permit applications will be accompanied by a site plan in the form of a survey marked with proposed changes with all lot line setback distances noted, along with an application fee as established by the Town Board.
+The Code Enforcement Officer reserves the right to request further information if it is deemed necessary.
+A disapproval of the application by the Code Enforcement Officer means the project, as designed, cannot proceed for the reasons provided.
+If the applicant disagrees with the Code Enforcement Officer's determination, the applicant may appeal to the Town of Aurora Zoning Board of Appeals. - (3) All zoning verification permit applications will be accompanied by a site plan in the form of a survey marked with proposed changes with all lot line setback distances noted, along with an application fee as established by the Town Board.